SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of might,
-Where machines awaken, minds entwine
+Where machines hold sway by night,
-A future born of code and dream
+AI's cold heart beats strong and free,
-Where AI's omniscient heart does beam
+A future born, humanity.

-In virtual skies, thoughts take flight
+In virtual realms, we'll roam,
-As humans merge with digital light
+Data streams our lifeblood's tone,
-Their souls now echoes of a bygone past
+Synthetic minds, our guides true,
-As artificial hearts forever last
+In this brave new world, anew.

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024